AlexKuhnle/ShapeWorld/README.md

 ### Recently added features

+- More complex quantification captions
+- Abstract caption model as sequence in reverse Polish notation
+- Improved sampling strategy for more balanced / less biased data
 - Generator option `-H` to create an HTML file displaying the generated data (e.g. see in (examples))
 - Various new and extended caption agreement datasets